Home » Addiction » Alcohol Definition

 alcohol definition

 Alcohol is a widely consumed psychoactive substance derived from the fermentation of sugars.
 It has various forms, with ethanol being the only type safe for consumption.
 Found in beverages like beer, wine, and spirits, alcohol alters brain function, leading to relaxation, euphoria, and potential impairment depending on the quantity consumed.
-According to the National Center for Drug Abuse Statistics, 14.4% of adults in New Jersey over the age of 18 binge drink at least once a month.

 Alcohol is used in medical applications as an antiseptic and disinfectant, in industrial production for solvents and fuels, and in culinary practices for cooking and food preservation.
 Alcohol plays a significant cultural and social role, used in celebrations, religious ceremonies, and entertainment worldwide.